School survey shows 'critical gaps' for in-person learning - WTMJ

 As of January, the survey also found that students with disabilities and those who are learning English were not being brought back to the classroom at significantly higher rates than other students.
 Just 42% of those with disabilities and 34% learning English were enrolled in full-time classroom learning, compared with 38% of all students.

-Even so, more than 40% of schools reported on the survey that they were giving priority to students with disabilities, who often have more difficulty with remote learning.

-Among students learning online, the amount of time spent with a live teacher also varied greatly, the survey found.
+Among students learning online, the survey found, the amount of time spent with a live teacher also varied greatly.
 Roughly one-third of schools offered more than five hours a day of live instruction, but another third offered two hours or less.
 Among schools serving eighth graders, 10% were offering no live instruction at all.

-The survey does not include high schools, which weren’t included in Biden’s reopening promise and pose additional challenges as they work to reopen.
-Younger children are less likely to get seriously ill from the coronavirus, and education experts say they have the greatest need for in-person learning.
+Biden on Wednesday called on schools to create quality summer learning programs for all students.
+He said it an “essential” need for students of color, English language learners, students with disabilities and others disproportionately affected by the pandemic.

+The relief bill included $1.2 billion for summer learning programs, and the Education Department on Wednesday announced a collaboration among states to help develop effective learning options this summer.

-The Education Department said it will issue updated data from the survey each month through July.
-The information is published on a dashboard on the agency’s website.
+The agency’s survey was created in response to an executive order from Biden.
+The department said it will issue updated data each month through July.
+The information is published on the agency’s website.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.